davidgutierrezrubio/jmathanim/manual/04_Transforming/TransformingObjects.md

 PutAt
 =====

 This command puts the objects so that its specified anchor point is located at a given coordinates.
-The anchor point of a object can be one of the defined in the `Anchor` enum, that is:
+The anchor point of a object can be one of the defined in the `Anchor.Type` enum, that is:

 -   `BY_CENTER` Center of the object.